-We, the undersigned groups, are writing to request that the Corps conduct an environmental impact statement ("EIS") and public hearing pursuant to Section 102(c)(2) of the National Environmental Policy Act ("NEPA"), (42 U.S.C. § 4321-4347) and applicable rules in connection with Enbridge Energy's application for a Department of the Army permit under Section 10 of the Rivers and Harbors Act of 1899 (33 U.S.C. § 403) and Section 404(b)(1) (33 U.S.C. § 1344) and 401 of the Clean Water Act ("CWA") (33 U.S.C. § 1344 and 33 U.S.C.§ 1341).
-For the reasons stated in detail below, (1) the Application under Section 10 of the Rivers and Harbors Act and 404(b)(1) of the CWA lacks the critical information required to grant a permit, and the permits should be denied; or (2) the purpose, scope, and nature of the federal action is major, complex, and highly controversial and will significantly affect the human and natural environment, and a full environmental impact statement must be required pursuant to the NEPA before any further action is taken on the Application.
+We, the undersigned groups, are writing to request that the Corps conduct an environmental impact statement ("EIS") pursuant to Section 102(c)(2) of the National Environmental Policy Act ("NEPA"), (42 U.S.C. § 4321-4347) and applicable rules in connection with Enbridge Energy Limited Partnership's ("Enbridge") application for a Department of the Army permit under Section 10 of the Rivers and Harbors Act of 1899 (33 U.S.C. § 403) and Section 404(b)(1) (33 U.S.C. § 1344) and 401 of the Clean Water Act ("CWA") (33 U.S.C. § 1344 and 33 U.S.C.§ 1341).
+For the reasons stated in detail below, (1) the purpose, scope, and nature of the federal action is major, complex, and highly controversial and will significantly affect the human and natural environment, and a full environmental impact statement must be required pursuant to the NEPA before any further action is taken on the Application; or (2) the Application under Section 10 of the Rivers and Harbors Act and 404(b)(1) of the CWA lacks the critical information required to grant a permit, and the permits should be denied.

 II.
-The Proposed Project
+Project Description

-The Project submitted by Enbridge in this matter is intentionally designed to avoid full review under the applicable law, including the EIS mandates of the NEPA and the demands for a thorough analysis and burden to demonstrate no practical alternatives to destruction or impacts to wetlands under Section 404 of the CWA.
+The Project submitted by Enbridge in this matter is intentionally designed to avoid full review under the applicable law, including the EIS mandates of the NEPA and the demands for a thorough analysis to demonstrate no practical alternatives to destruction or impacts to wetlands under Section 404 of the CWA.
 Enbridge characterizes its project as replacing an old dual pipelines system in the Straits of Mackinac to continue transporting crude oil and petroleum liquids between the Peninsulas of Michigan.
+In fact, the Project involves the construction of a tunnel within public trust bottomlands that would enable the pipeline to transport crude oil and natural gas liquids for another 99 years.